Frequently Asked Questions

 Day Camp offers unique weekly programming for campers entering 1st-6th grades.
 Many camp favorites are packed into a condensed daily schedule of age-appropriate programming.
 Our Bible program and activity offerings change weekly to allow campers to have a blast whether they come for one week or every week!

 Kishwauketoe (Kish) is an introductory overnight camp program for campers entering 2nd-4th grades.
 Kish campers grow their independence, learn about God together, and soak up tons of play time.
-Two-, three-, and five-night options in an intentionally small community create achievable opportunities for campers to have a successful experience, whether they are ready for a couple of nights away or a full week of fun.
+Kish creates an intentionally small community create achievable opportunities for campers to have a successful experience, whether they are ready for a couple of nights away or a full week of fun.

 Pier 30 is an action-packed classic camp experience for campers entering 4th-9th grades.
 Pier 30 campers enjoy lots of activity time and high-energy large-group activities.
 7th-9th graders dedicate part of their time at camp to honing a skill of their choosing.
 Pier 30 is a great place for campers to learn about themselves, try something new, and grow in their faith.

 Alpha is for 10th-12th graders who are ready for a little more than the classic camp experience.
 Campers get a behind-the-scenes look at Covenant Harbor through Alpha.
-This longer program, rooted in service and discipleship, gives campers a glimpse into what it’s like to work at Covenant Harbor and creates space for them to develop their leadership, deepen their faith, and foster lifelong friendships.
+This program offers one or two week sessions, rooted in service and discipleship, gives campers a glimpse into what it’s like to work at Covenant Harbor and creates space for them to develop their leadership, deepen their faith, and foster lifelong friendships.

 Why are summer camps based on the grade a camper is entering?